TjobberTjob/MassSpecPipeline/readme.md

 n_channels: Number of information channels used in neural network training - Defaults to 4

-test_accessions: Number of accession projects set aside to testing (not validation) - Defaults to 3
+test_accessions: Number of accession projects set aside to testing (not validation).
+0 is no testing - Defaults to 3

 training_percentage: The amount of data going to training vs validating - Defaults to 80 (80% train - 20% validation)